-Pakistan has predominantly an Islamic society, where mosques have a pivotal role in controlling social ethics in masses.
+Pakistan is predominantly an Islamic society, where mosques have a pivotal role in controlling social ethics in masses.

 A congregation assembles on Friday in some central mosque to offer “Namaz-i-Jumma” where the religious leader (Khateeb) delivers sermon (Khutbba) which is listened with a religious favor.
 The Khateeb presents the crucial issues and problems in the light of Islamic teachings.

 Considering the importance of Namaz-i-Juma, in effective and wider dissemination of the conservation message with special; emphasis on curbing bear baiting, BRC planned to visit mosques to convince the Khateebs to deliver their Friday Khutbba (sermon) on bear baiting, animal abuses, animal welfare and animal conservation with reference to teachings of Islam.
 For this purpose our team visited mosques and were able to convince Khateebs to devote one of their sermons to the animal welfare.

 BRC staff collected the basic material of the subject as available in Islamic teachings to help the Khateebs to organize their sermon.
 This platform proved very vital in spreading information about animal’s rights and in convincing people to stop cruelty against them.

 Till now BRC teams are successful in conduct of jumma sermon in 565 mosques of the Punjab in 4,254 mosques of the Sindh.
 The general masses at the congregation were perceptive to the conservation message.